chriscowley/chriscowley.me.uk/source/_posts/2012-12-10-emc-extremeio-thoughts.markdown

 ---
 layout: post
-title: "EMC ExtremeIO Thoughts"
+title: "EMC ExtremIO Thoughts"
 date: 2012-12-10 16:39
 comments: true
 categories:  storage
 ---
-There has been quite a bit of musing recently on the web about EMC and what will come out of their ExtremeIO acquisition.
+There has been quite a bit of musing recently on the web about EMC and what will come out of their ExtremIO acquisition.
 They have recently (finally) started demonstrating an all-flash array.
-The name says it all: Extreme-IO.
+The name says it all: ExtremIO.
 It is for super high IOPS applications - Virtual desktops, enormous DBs, that sort of thing.
 <!-- more -->

 It is a bit of a depature from traditional EMC, in that it [appears](http://storagenewsletter.com/news/systems/all-ssd-system-from-emc-xtremio-) that it is going to be a true scale-out architecture.
 This is has more in common with Isilion (not developed at EMC) than VMAX (developed at EMC).